This page has been archived.

 The unknown number of grievances that could be filed by members of the military in any given year.

-Continuing confusion, at large, about the different players at Department of National Defence/Canadian Forces (DND/CF) overseeing the same or similar matters on behalf of the military, such as the Director General, Canadian Forces Grievance Authority (DGCFGA), the Conflict Management Program (CMP) and the Office of the Ombudsman.
+The existence of the different players at Department of National Defence/Canadian Forces (DND/CF) overseeing the same or similar grievance matters on behalf of the military, such as the Director General, Canadian Forces Grievance Authority (DGCFGA), the Conflict Management Program (CMP) and the Office of the Ombudsman.
+As a result, grievors may not know where to go for the proper redress.
+Alternatively, other organizations can also present alternative forums for the grievor and may result in less grievances coming to the Board.

 Amendments to the National Defence Act.